elifesciences-publications/oenocytes-agam/README.md

 # Isolation and transcriptomic analysis of *Anopheles gambiae* oenocytes enables the delineation of the cuticular hydrocarbon biosynthetic pathway — transcriptomic analysis

-Code and data to reproduce the analyses of differential gene expression from [**Isolation and transcriptomic analysis of *Anopheles gambiae* oenocytes enables the delineation of the cuticular hydrocarbon biosynthetic pathway**](https://www.biorxiv.org/content/10.1101/2020.04.28.065938v1) (Grigoraki et al., bioRxiv 2020).
+Code and data to reproduce the analyses of differential gene expression from [**Isolation and transcriptomic analysis of *Anopheles gambiae* oenocytes enables the delineation of the cuticular hydrocarbon biosynthetic pathway**](https://elifesciences.org/articles/58019) (Grigoraki et al., eLife 2020).

 ## Quick how-to